 Causes of Breastfeeding Pain

-Let’s go over a few common causes of breastfeeding pain.
-While there’s a good chance your symptoms will align with one or more of these, it’s always a good idea to check with your doctor or a lactation consultant for an accurate diagnosis.
+Let’s look at the most common culprits behind the pain.
+While your symptoms might match one of these descriptions, always check with your doctor or a lactation consultant for an accurate diagnosis.

 1. Improper Latch

-• You may not be holding them in the best position.
+- Positioning: You may not be holding them at the right angle for their mouth shape.

 2. Engorged Breasts